trainline/environment-manager/docs/setup/aws-accounts.md

 Notes

--	If your master account is also used for deployment (e.g. you have combined a Production VPC into the same account as the Management VPC), you will also need to run the non-network setup for a [Link:Child Accounts].
+-	If your master account is also used for deployment (e.g. you have combined a Production VPC into the same account as the Management VPC), you will also need to run the non-network setup for a Child Accounts.
 -	This covers account pre-requisites only, other AWS resource setup is described as part of the application installation.

 ### Child AWS Accounts